jbeck018/howlerops/backend-go/DEPLOYMENT_COMPLETE_GUIDE.md

 **Sign up:** https://github.com/join

-- You'll use this to fork the SQL Studio repository
+- You'll use this to fork the Howlerops repository
 - GitHub Actions (free for public repos, 2,000 minutes/month for private)

 ### Required Tools